-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations adopted by the International Accounting Standards Board ("IASB").
-The financial statements have been prepared in accordance with all IFRS issued and in effect as at December 31, 2020.
+The consolidated financial statements have been prepared in accordance with IFRS® Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee.

-These financial statements for the year ended December 31, 2020 were approved and authorized for issue by the Board of Directors on March 4, 2021.
+These consolidated financial statements for the year ended December 31, 2024 were approved and authorized for issue by the Board of Directors on March 6, 2025.